ahmed-osama-saad/swift-protobuf/README.md

 your PATH.
 The `protoc` program will find and use it automatically, allowing you to build Swift sources for your proto files.
-You will also, of course, need to add the SwiftProtobuf runtime library to your project as explained below.
+You will also, of course, need to add the SwiftProtobufAlias runtime library to your project as explained below.

 ## System Requirements